Sixth Form

 There are no formal entry requirements to the Sixth Form but for a successful placement the following can be used as a guide;

-• Y11 Attendance 80%+ (our external partner colleges make no adjustments in their expectations on attendance, so its important students join the Sixth Form with good attendance records)
+• Y11 Attendance 80%+ (our external partner colleges make no adjustments in their expectations on attendance, so it is important students join the Sixth Form with good attendance records)

-• English and Maths qualification at any level (or be sitting a GCSE in summer term)
+• English and Maths qualification at any level (Functional Skills or GCSE)

-• Beechwood School & Sackville School – Independent secondary school settings, perfectly set up as a transition for high-performing students who wish to study A-levels, in a comfortable but rigorously academic setting.
+• Beechwood School – An independent secondary school setting, providing transition for high-performing students who wish to study A-levels in a small, rigorously academic setting.

 Progress Data